-The aim of subtask A was to provide an overview on the available technology options for energy renovation of building envelopes and for switching heating and cooling systems as well as domestic hot water systems into renewable energy based systems in districts.
+One of the project's major objectives was to provide an overview of the available technology options for energy renovation of building envelopes and switching heating and cooling systems and domestic hot water systems into renewable energy-based systems in districts.

-Starting from a characterization of measures in single buildings (information readily available as already investigated in depth by other studies), a focus was put on identifying options for carrying out such measures at district level.
-Concerning energy efficiency measures on building envelopes, such options refer in particular to the cost-effective renovation of groups of buildings with a similar structure.
+Starting from a characterisation of measures in single buildings (information readily available as already investigated in depth by other studies, such as IEA EBC Annex 56), a focus was put on identifying options for carrying out such measures at the district level.
+Concerning energy efficiency measures on building envelopes, such options refer to the cost-effective renovation of groups of buildings with similar structures.

-In many cities/districts, there is a possible untapped potential for renewable energy use based on low-grade renewable energy from the ground, from hydrothermal resources such as rivers, lakes, groundwater, aquifers or the sewage system as well as on the use of solar energy.
-However, so far, only few cities have made use of these opportunities.
-In this context, various novel technologies are characterized here, such as cascading heat pumps or high temperature heat pumps that can upgrade heat from low temperatures to high supply temperatures, which are often necessary in existing buildings and particularly in existing district heating systems.
-Furthermore, technology options considered includes the use of new types of "cool" district heating systems, where the working fluid is distributed to buildings without any upgrading of the heat source (making use of decentralized heat pumps in buildings for upgrading the heat source to the temperature required in each building).
-In addition, technology options using solar energy at district level, in particular in combination with storage capacities, are investigated.
+In many cities/districts, there is a potentially untapped potential for using renewable energy based on lowgrade energy from the ground or hydrothermal resources such as rivers, lakes, groundwater, aquifers, and the sewage system, as well as harnessing solar energy.
+However, so far, only a few cities have used these opportunities.
+In this context, various novel technologies are characterised here, such as cascading heat pumps or high-temperature heat pumps that can upgrade heat from low to high supply temperatures, which are often necessary for existing buildings and district heating systems.
+Furthermore, the technology options considered in this report include the use of new types of "cool" district heating systems, where the working fluid is distributed to buildings without any upgrading of the heat source (making use of decentralised heat pumps in buildings for upgrading the heat source to the temperature required in each building).
+In addition, technology options using solar energy at the district level, in particular in combination with storage capacities, are also investigated.

 The technical and economic characteristics of the technology options are also determined.
-This includes in particular information on their efficiency, cost elements such as investment costs and operational costs taking into account economies of scale.
+This includes information on their efficiency and cost elements, such as investment costs and operational costs, considering economies of scale.
 The interdependencies, obstacles and success factors for combining the technology options are also described.
 The technology options are put into context with available potentials, and an outlook is made on their future developments.